robger98/CS5313_Localization_Env/README.md

-heading_transitions     The transition table for the robot's heading, changing will BREAK the program robot_location          The location of the robot, changing will BREAK the program robot_heading           The heading of the robot, changing will BREAK the program
+heading_transitions     The transition table for the robot's heading, changing will BREAK the program robot_location          The location of the robot, changing will BREAK the program robot_heading           The heading of the robot, changing will BREAK the program steps                   The number of moves the robot has made, with the first move being step 1
 ```

 You shouldn't need to change any variables after initializing the enviroment, and doing so will either do nothing or break the program, so don't.